saikirangurijal/cloudcentersuite/Content/Logging/Splunk-Agent/README.md

 ## Pre-Requisites
 #### CloudCenter
 - CloudCenter 5.0.1 and above
-- Knowledge on how to use CloudCenter
+- Knowledge on how to use Workload Manager
-- Ensure Splunk server is up and running.
+- Ensure Splunk server is up and running
+- Supported OS: CentOS 7

 ## Where to Download the service bundles
  Step 1 : Fetch Splunk agent File by copying & pasting the contents from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Logging/Splunk-Agent/WorkloadManager/src/splunk-agent/splunk-agent) into a new file named "splunk-agent".
 Place the file in a repository and its location is http://YourIP/services/splunk-agent/splunk-agent.